kristoftajti/anchor_free_docs/docs/data/YoloX_code.md

         pair_wise_cls_loss
         + 3.0 * pair_wise_ious_loss
         + float(1e6) * (~geometry_relation)
-    ) # take only those losses into consideration where the anchor is valid (check get_geometry_constraint for further info)
+    ) # take only those losses into consideration where the anchor is valid for the given gt(check get_geometry_constraint for further info)
     # cost is to determine which pred gt pairs are better
     # cost.shape - num_gts x num_preds, so prediction cost for each gt